Customer Records and SCIS

 Subsidiary Customers in SCIS

-Multi-Subsidiary capabilities on customer records are supported in SCIS.
+SCIS supports multi-subsidiary capabilities on customer records.
 Sales associates can use search in SCIS to find customers and transactions regardless of the subsidiary where they were originally created.
 Each transaction entered in SCIS shows the subsidiary where it was submitted.

-For example, a sales associate working in Subsidiary A can create a transaction for a customer assigned to Subsidiary B. When an administrator views the transaction in NetSuite, the transaction shows the subsidiary where the transaction occurred.
-The subsidiary where the transaction occurred is then added to the list of subsidiaries on the customer record.
+For example, a sales associate working in Subsidiary A can create a transaction for a customer assigned to Subsidiary B. When an administrator sees the transaction in NetSuite, it shows the subsidiary where it occurred.
+The subsidiary is then added to the list of subsidiaries on the customer record.

-For more information, read Configuring the Customer Entry Form.
+For more information, see Configuring the Customer Entry Form.

 Related Topics